+Athllon Drive Duplication is coming but for the cyclist it is nothing to get excited about.
 The Athllon Drive Duplication has been welcomed by many in the south who drive to Woden or Civic.
 For cyclists, however, the project sadly offers little.
-This is not untypical for road duplications.Continue reading “Athllon Drive Duplication: not for cyclists”
+Road duplications are about prioritising cars not bikes.

 With the excitement about Athllon Drive Duplication Project, many have great hopes something will be done about Sulwood Drive.
-Unfortunately, this is not the case.
-Why funding is likely and why Sulwood Drive has missed out is discussed here.Continue reading “Sulwood Drive: reason for concern”
+Unfortunately, this was not the case.
+Fortunately, in 2021 our luck has changed.

-At canberra.bike we are always excited to see money in the budget for cycling.
+The 2020-21 ACT Budget is a year late and contains little that was not made public before the 2020 ACT Election.
 2020 was a special year and the budget has finally caught up.
 Hopefully, the budget for the year 2021-2022 will bring more investment in cycling.

 Woden Valley was built in the 1960s.
 By 1989 it already had many of the bike paths we know today.
 It was ahead of its time.
 Photos from 30 years ago, that could be from yesterday.

-After the paddocks in the Tuggeranong Valley, came suburbs and bike paths, and what beautiful bike paths they were.
+After the paddocks in the Tuggeranong Valley came suburbs and bike paths, and what beautiful bike paths they were.

 The bicycle path along Heysen Street is keenly awaited.
 The current project ends at Devonport Street.
 As you can see that still leaves a gap.
 As of July 2020, a further segment was promised.
 Heysen Street Links is part of the Woden Renewal.

-The Sulwood Drive bike path came to my attention during the last federal election.
-The ACT Government and an elected Federal Labor Government pledged $5.8 million for active travel infrastructure.
+At the last federal election, the ACT Government and an elected Federal Labor Government pledged $5.8 million for active travel infrastructure.
 One of these projects was the Sulwood Drive bike path in Kambah.